hchenqi/ViewDesign/README.md

 ## Example

-A basic example of code is shown below which displays "Hello World!" at the center of the main window: (from Test/TextBoxTest.cpp)
+A basic example program below displays "Hello World!" at the center of the main window: (from [Test/TextBoxTest.cpp](Test/TextBoxTest.cpp))

 ```cpp
 #include "ViewDesign/view/Desktop.h"